advizall88/advizallcrm-ptbr/conhecimento/cursor.md

 - State Management: React Context + Query invalidation
 - Storage: Supabase (PostgreSQL) / Mock services with localStorage
 - Authentication: Supabase Auth
+- Routing: React Router with route parameters for detail views

 ## Development Patterns
 1. Each service uses a mock implementation that will be replaced with real Supabase calls